 Activities like walking, running, cycling and kayaking are great for improving your overall activity levels but your overall day-to-day activity is even more important.
 So avoid using the car and sitting as much as possible.

 Start strength training

-To fight the middle age spread it’s extremely important to include high intensity strength training in your exercise routine.
+To fight the middle-age spread it’s extremely important to include high-intensity strength training in your exercise routine.
 This will build muscle mass and induce beneficial hormonal changes.
+These are not the only benefits of strength training either.
 Intensive strength training will increase growth hormone and testosterone which are beneficial for both increasing muscle mass and burning fat.

 Strength training is superior to cardio for weight loss because it helps to maintain muscle mass.
 To lose fat you will need to be in a caloric deficit.
 Being in a caloric deficit without strength training will cause you to lose significant amounts of muscle mass which will further reduce your metabolism.

 Doing large amounts of cardio will help you burn more calories it will further increase the loss of muscle mass if strength training is not present.
 This is because high levels of cardio increase your stress hormone cortisol levels and doesn’t encourage the same physiological changes that strength training does.

 The best way is to combine both strength training (to avoid muscle loss) with cardio.
 Cardio will increase your fat loss and improve your cardiovascular health.
 Strength training will do this to an extent as well.

 The third piece of the perfect puzzle is, of course, your diet!